Wednesday, 22 December 2010

 What you have to remember is these systems are dynamic and in a state of equilibrium. cAMP is being made (adenylyl cyclase) and destroyed (PDEs).
 Kinases will be putting phosphates onto proteins, and phosphatases will be removing them.
 All that is happening is this equilibrium is being changed and pushed in one direction or the other, active or inactive, phosphorylated or not phosphorylated.

-Friday 8 January 2010
+Friday, 8 January 2010

 Plagiarism: Making notes from papers during your research

-When writing essays you will read many papers and make lots of notes.
-During this process, you have to be careful as there is the danger that you can accidentally copy material from a paper to your notes, and then from your notes to your final write-up, and therefore plagiarise....
+When writing essays, you will read many papers and make lots of notes.
+During this process, you have to be careful, as there is the danger that you can accidentally copy material from a paper to your notes and then from your notes to your final write-up and, therefore, plagiarise.

 When you are making notes from a paper for your own personal use there is no problem in copying from the paper to your notebook, word-for-word.
-At least that way you know you have the information correct...
+At least that way, you know you have the information correct...

 When you make your notes mark the notes that are 'word-for-word' in a way so that you know they are copied, so you don't inadvertently use them in your final write-up.
-Put the notes in inverted commas, or underline them.
-Do something to make them stand out and help you remember that they are copied and therefore can't be used directly in your final work.
+Put the notes in inverted commas or underline them.
+Do something to make them stand out and help you remember that they are copied and, therefore, can't be used directly in your final work.

-Wednesday 6 January 2010
+Wednesday, 6 January 2010

 Plagiarism: timelines and historical events from text books

 Question: "Is it plagiarism to read a section in a book and rewrite it in your own words?
-It's hard to change to the order around because it's in a timeline of events."
+It's hard to change the order around because it's in a timeline of events."

 Answer:

-This is a tough one....
+This is a tough one...

 Yes, it is plagiarism if you are copying word for word.